robbyt/go-loglater/README.md

     // Create a text handler that outputs to stdout textHandler := slog.NewTextHandler(os.Stdout, nil)

-    // Create our collector with the text handler as the base collector := loglater.NewLogCollector(textHandler)
+    // Create collector with the text handler as the base collector := loglater.NewLogCollector(textHandler)

     // Create a logger that uses our collector logger := slog.New(collector)

-    // Log some events (these will be collected but not output yet) logger.Info("Starting application", "version", "1.0.0")
+    // Log some events (these will be output immediately AND collected) logger.Info("Starting application", "version", "1.0.0")
-    logger.Warn("Configuration file not found, using defaults")
+    logger.Warn("Configuration file not found")
-    logger.Error("Failed to connect to database", "error", "connection timeout")
+    logger.Error("Failed to connect to database", "error", "timeout")

-    fmt.Println("Logs have been collected but not yet output.") fmt.Println("Now playing logs:")
+    fmt.Println("Now replaying logs:")

-    // Now output all the collected logs to the same handler err := collector.PlayLogs(textHandler)
+    // Replay all the collected logs to the same handler err := collector.PlayLogs(textHandler)
     if err != nil {
         fmt.Printf("Error playing logs: %v\n", err)